Xiao Riben

 Xiao Riben (小日本 (xiǎo Rìběn)) is a derogatory Chinese slang term for the Japanese people or a person of Japanese descent.
-Literally translated, it means "little Japan".
+Literally translated, it means "little Japan" or "little Japanese".
 It is often used with "guizi" or ghost/devil, such as "xiao Riben guizi", or "little Japanese devil".

 Usage

-This is a largely archaic term used in China as a result of the Sino-Japanese Wars in offense to the Japanese forces at the time.
+This is a derogatory term used in China against Japan from the beginning of the Second Sino-Japanese War until today.